 RODs and a ROD Amendment documenting the selected RAs for the MI and Dunn Field have been signed.
-The BCT is working to implement the selected remedies.
+The BCT has implemented the selected remedies.
+DLA currently operates the systems, but will transfer authority to DA for future operations and final site closeout.